 Suspect Arrested in Brutal Killing of American Art Dealer in Brazil

-A shocking and tragic incident unfolded in Rio de Janeiro, Brazil, as police announced the arrest of a suspect in the brutal killing of Brent Sikkema, a renowned American art dealer and co-owner of a prominent gallery in Manhattan.
-The 75-year-old Sikkema was found dead in his Rio de Janeiro apartment on Monday, with 18 stab wounds.
+Rio de Janeiro, Brazil – Brazilian police have arrested a suspect in connection with the brutal killing of an American art dealer who co-owned a prominent gallery in Manhattan.
+Brent Sikkema, 75, was found dead in his Rio de Janeiro apartment on Monday, with 18 stab wounds.

-Rio state police apprehended the suspect, identified as Alejandro Triana Trevez, near the city of Uberaba in the neighboring state of Minas Gerais.
-Local media reports suggest that Trevez, a Cuban national, was on the run and was discovered taking a rest at a gas station.
+The suspect, identified as Alejandro Triana Trevez, was apprehended near the city of Uberaba in the neighboring state of Minas Gerais.
+Trevez, believed to be Cuban, had been on the run and was found resting at a gas station.

-Authorities have revealed that Trevez allegedly stole $3,000 from Sikkema’s home.
-Detective Felipe Curi, who leads the state police homicide unit, stated that the primary line of investigation is theft leading to homicide.
-Curi also mentioned that initial findings indicate that Trevez traveled from Sao Paulo specifically to commit this heinous crime.
-He then returned to Sao Paulo, leading investigators to believe that he possessed some kind of privileged information.
+According to the police, Trevez allegedly stole $3,000 from Sikkema’s home.
+The main line of investigation is focused on theft leading to homicide.
+Detective Felipe Curi, who leads the state police homicide unit, revealed that initial findings indicate Trevez traveled from Sao Paulo to Rio de Janeiro specifically to commit the crime.
+He then returned to Sao Paulo, leading investigators to believe he had privileged information.

-Law enforcement obtained a 30-day prison warrant against Trevez, which will allow them to explore other leads and determine whether the two men had any prior connection.
+A 30-day prison warrant has been obtained against Trevez, allowing law enforcement to explore other leads and determine whether the two men knew each other.

-In addition to his contributions to the art community, Sikkema had an adventurous spirit.
-During a trip to Zurich in 2021, he described himself as a “chaos kind of guy” and expressed his fondness for Brazil and Cuba.
+Sikkema began his career in 1971 at the Visual Studies Workshop in Rochester, New York, and opened his first gallery in Boston in 1976.
+In a trip to Zurich in 2021, he described himself on Instagram as a “chaos kind of guy” and expressed his preference for destinations like Brazil and Cuba.